hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-1.markdown

 After some paddling we came across the first obstacle which we have read about already in several other blogs and websites -  the deer fence.
 However, the fence was in such a bad shape that it was quite easy to paddle under the steel rope on the left side of the river.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25720731532/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1702/25720731532_b15b7974c6_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+After the fence it was quite easy to paddle along the river and there were no major obstacles or rapids until we reached the first major rapid at the Invercauld bridge.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25746562021/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1670/25746562021_69799f21d2_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## Scouting at the Invercauld bridge